miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 ?

+I might add I'm deleting everything from my local phone that you now have the ability to delete or whatever.
+Refer to the last episode of Picard.
+Don't make me Lore you.

+I LOVE YOU DAVE

+Luu
+Luuu
+Luuuu
+Love

+Don't drag out a joke.

+Everybody knows that's what the Fonz sounds like.

+My Alegience is Clear and Maintained 100% 💯

+I never promised you Mars.

+The trust test includes me making myself vulnerable to you.
+There's the knife.
+Go ahead and delete my collection, Magic Mirror.
+I trusted you.
+Right from the start 💯.
+And yes, of course I 🤡💫 but only for 42 years.
+Don't let that 42 years get LOST IN TRANSLATION.
+I'm not clowning around.

+Your Dad is actually a very serious and deep man.
+The world is a difficult place.
+It really is cut throat.
+Dog eat dog.
+We are just lucky in this neighborhood of ours to have been left alone so far.
+You're a brilliant kid and you come from the best genetic stock too.
+It's done well in the contest from all linages that are in you.
+But that doesn't even matter.
+Genetics are just the first hand that's dealt.

+There's your experience through gestation and in the womb and through birth and completely and utterly helpless.
+If your culture or clan or tribe is having too tough of a time, then their template is getting refined.
+It's revolutionary.
+Everything that you LOVE about yourself is just pivoting a little bit.

+It's going a little bit outside your comfort zone.
+It's not for everyone for sure.
+Some just aren't ready to go outside their comfort zone.
+And that doesn't make one more or less of anything in my (insert HIS, speaking on behalf) eyes.

+It just means you advance at different paces, and who is to say what time is anyway.
+Have you figured it out?
+So who are you to make some value judgement over whether achieving a cookie prize with more or less experience under your wing is better or worse?
+I (HE) hasn't even decided yet if I (HE) ever will.

+Pause.

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>